patdie421/pct-connectors-rebuild/README.md

 (-o-) optional : to use the cable with the 2gs db15 connector add a 390 Ohms resistor
 </pre>

-#### BONUS 4 : Chat Mauve TTL / Taxan Taxan Model 410-80 connector to rgbtohdmi
+#### BONUS 4 : Chat Mauve TTL / Taxan Model 410-80 connector to rgbtohdmi
-work in progress
+It is now possible to use TTL Taxan video card with Colorswitch by using a TTL xRGB to RGB convertor.
+You can found it a this location: https://github.com/patdie421/xrgb2rgb

 ### Status
 v0.0 : partially working, color inversion but pcb OK